 I turned to 12 step programs, moon circles, herbal teachings, sweat lodges, plant medicine ceremonies and other communal spiritual experiences to begin my personal process.
 The answer for me, was and always will be, in community.
 It gave me the strength to navigate my choices moment by moment, remembering the sacred experiences that I shared with others.

 My intention is to share what my elders have taught me and to create safe spaces for other women to talk about the things we don’t normally talk about.

-I know you also run a hypnotherapy practice (because I have experienced some very healing sessions from you) can you tell us a bit about that?
+I know you also run a hypnotherapy practice, can you tell us a bit about that?

 I’ve been in practice for five years.
 I was naturally attracting a lot of female clients who either had a lot of emotional trauma or wanted to heal their relationships to food, so I decided to offer group hypnotherapy sessions for women out of my Santa Rosa office.
 I also see men, women and adolescents individually for various issues ranging from un-diagnosable physical symptoms to trauma, grief, pregnancy, eating disorders, and anxiety.